 Bayer offers growers a diverse toolbox that spans chemical, biological and biotechnology products, coupled with data-driven digital solutions.
 To meet our commitment to innovation, our robust R&D function is focused on the discovery of new solutions.
 Similar to other industries, our innovation process has evolved to incorporate advances in data science, artificial intelligence and predictive analytics.
 This report explores how our development of crop protection products (also known as pesticides) has been changing to support our goal of creating the most efficacious active ingredients that do not pose a risk to human health or an unacceptable risk to the environment when used according to label instructions.
-We illustrate how Bayer's R&D organization is reimagining the discovery and design of crop protection environmental impact reduction (CP EIR) commitment, product development costs and registrability.
+We illustrate how Bayer's R&D organization is reimagining the discovery and design of crop protection solutions, taking into consideration not only safety and efficacy criteria, but also our crop protection environmental impact reduction (CP EIR) commitment, product development costs and registrability.
 The report also covers the various internal and external processes and regulations that ensure that our products meet the highest standards for human and environmental safety.